norc-heal/jdc-docs-public/docs/index.md

 The JCOIN Data Commons supports cross-site data synchronization and reporting in addition to analytic tools to support JCOIN research goals.

 JCOIN Data Commons (JDC) is a system built on the Gen3 software platform developed by the Center for Translational Data Science (CTDS) at the University of Chicago.
-The [Gen3 Data Commons]() provides a secure platform for sharing and computing over data, and may be accessed through this website or via the application programming interface (API).
+A [Gen3 Data Commons](https://gen3.org/) provides a secure platform for sharing and computing over data, and may be accessed through this website or via the application programming interface (API).

 ## Information on JDC data and associated analytic tools